 And we’re not talking the icky, backlink-y, yucky type of SEO content…

 We’re talking about the type of marketing where you work on getting FOUND for the pain point your offer/product solves.

-There is no better place then your website in Google to build a presence for that, my friends.
+There is no better place to build a presence for that than your website in Google, my friends.

 In today’s post, we’ll cover: